 IBM Cloud Docs

-Managing secrets in your toolchains
+Using secrets integrations in your toolchains

-Managing secrets in your toolchains
+Using secrets integrations in your toolchains

-The canonical by name reference format, currently does not resolve a secret that includes the period character in the secret name because this character is used to delimit each section of the canonical path.
+The canonical by name reference format currently does not resolve a secret that includes the period character in the secret name because this character is used to delimit each section of the canonical path.

-Within IBM Cloud®, the dynamic process of resolving by CRN and by name secrets references in toolchains and pipelines is performed using internal virtual private endpoints (VPE) to all IBM Cloud® Secrets Manager and IBM® Key Protect provider instances in all regions.
+Within IBM Cloud®, the dynamic process of resolving by CRN and by name secrets references in toolchains and pipelines is performed by using internal virtual private endpoints (VPE) to all IBM Cloud® Secrets Manager and IBM® Key Protect provider instances in all regions.
 This ensures all request and response data between toolchains, pipelines, and IBM Cloud® Secrets Manager and IBM® Key Protect provider instances is kept within the in-boundary private IBM Cloud network and does not travel over any public network channels.

 In addition to manually selecting chosen secrets on a one-by-one basis from any bound secrets integrations in a toolchain, the option of using a Secret Hint is also available.
 This option enables a toolchain template to be predefined with suggested secrets names (also known as Hints) that are a short form secret reference.
 The format of a secret hint is {vault::secret-name} whereby no secret integration name is included.
 This provides flexibility to the toolchain author in that all required secret names can be prepopulated into a toolchain.yml and then these names are automatically resolved against whatever secrets integrations are configured for the toolchain.

 As previously described, you can configure Secrets Manager to reference secrets by CRN.
 For more information, see Cloud Resource Names (CRN).
 This format allows for greater flexibility because you can reference secrets from an Secrets Manager instance in a different account if the correct authorization is in place.
-For more information see Configuring Secrets Manager.
+For more information, see Configuring Secrets Manager.

 The secrets that are used in both CI and CD are outlined as follows:

-DevSecOps Pipeline Secrets
+DevSecOps Secrets

 Secret Hint Information